timaeus-research/icl/README.md

 To generate figures with the provided data, open the notebooks in [`notebooks/`](notebooks):

+- [`notebooks/main-figures-LR.ipynb`](notebooks/main-figures-LR.ipynb) generates the main regression task figures in the paper.
-- [`notebooks/main-figures.ipynb`](notebooks/main-figures.ipynb) generates the main figures in the paper.
+- [`notebooks/main-figures-LM.ipynb`](notebooks/main-figures-LM.ipynb) generates the main language task figures in the paper.
 - [`notebooks/essential-dynamics.ipynb`](notebooks/essential-dynamics.ipynb) generates the essential dynamics analysis (over a larger set of checkpoints)
 - [`notebooks/task-prior.ipynb`](notebooks/task-prior.ipynb) generates figures for a set of models trained on different task distributions that consist of a finite number of tasks.
 This is for figure 20, which contrasts the task prior to the "0 prediction."
 - [`notebooks/llcs.ipynb`](notebooks/llcs.ipynb) generates figures related to LLC calibration (as discussed in Appendix E.3).